theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/pages-and-articles.md

 ---
-title: Add new Pages and Articles
+title: Add new Pages / Articles
 ---

+What to consider when creating new pages in a product's user documentation or knowledge base.

 ### Documentation pages

 What to consider when creating new documentation pages:

-- Create new documentation pages in the `documentation` folder of the product.
+- Create new documentation pages in the `documentation` folder of the product, e.g., `helpcenter.theobald-software.github.io\projects\[product name]\docs\documentation\`.
 - Filenames use "-" instead of empty spaces, e.g., `bapis-and-function-modules.md`.
 - The URL of the file is relative to the `/docs` directory.
 Example:<br>